 Accessories that can be added to or surround a retro lamp

 As I explained at the beginning of this post, it is not easy to find the perfect vintage accessory to match your retro lamp.
 A tall retro floor lamp can really make a room, but make sure there are other accessories of similar style and height surrounding it.
-We recommend a clock, a photoframe or vintage metallic decorative letters.
+We recommend a clock, a photoframe or metal letters.
 Here you can see the range of decorative accessories that can be combined with floor lamps.

 You will notice here that the tall retro floor lamp is not the tallest object in the room.
 Your retro lamp should be an addition to your interior that stands out, but it should not be the only one to do so.